You open a blank doc. You know you should post something. You stare at it. You close it.

 Performance anxiety loosens with practice — speaking in smaller circles first, widening gradually, round by round.
 Nobody is watching as closely as it feels.
 But that's something you have to experience, not just understand.

 The other type — the pragmatic grind — doesn't loosen with practice.
 It gets worse.
 Because the more you post from obligation, the more hollow it feels, and the harder it gets to open the doc next time.
+You are not running out of ideas.
+You are running on someone else's conviction, and the blank page knows it.

 Distribution is never the problem